Merlin1A/cs326-team-psi/docs/milestone3.md

 ## Division of Labor
 * [Jesse Brookins](https://github.com/Merlin1A)
+Configured MongoDB.
 Wrote a large portion of the authentication code including the passport configuration, log in functionality, creating accounts, and deleting accounts as well as a couple middleware functions.
 Created authenticated routing to the user's account page and implemented a few api endpoints.
 * [Johno Pomerat](https://github.com/sperek27)
 insert labor
 * [Lynn Li](https://github.com/lynnli0)